OpenSILEX/phis-docs-community/docs/ws-clients.md

 - **concernedType**: the URI associated with the type of the entity associated with the image (e.g. `http://www.phenome-fppn.fr/vocabulary/2017#Plot`)
 - **position** (optionnal): if a sensor can display several positions, then you might want to fill the position from which the image has been shot (e.g. `1`)
 - **date**: date at which the image has been shot, using the *YYYY-MM-DD HH:MM:SS* format (e.g. `2017-06-15 09:00:00`)
-- **sensorUri**: URI of the sensor who captured the image (the URI of the sensors you registered in PHIS are available on the [Sensors menu](../phis-docs-community/experimental-organization/#sensor))
+- **sensorUri**: URI of the sensor who captured the image (the URI of the sensors you registered in OpenSILEX PHIS are available on the [Sensors menu](../phis-docs-community/experimental-organization/#sensor))

 All of these information are filled in plain text and without brackets.

-Both image types and entity types have to be submitted using the controlled vocabulary linked to PHIS application ontology.
+Both image types and entity types have to be submitted using the controlled vocabulary linked to OpenSILEX PHIS application ontology.
-The list of images types can be found in the `Tools / Vocabulary` menu of PHIS webapp.
+The list of images types can be found in the `Tools / Vocabulary` menu of OpenSILEX PHIS webapp.

 #### Execution of the Python script
 Like any other Python script, e.g. using ipython or a linux terminal: